LGBTQ rights in the Dominican Republic: Living conditions

-The socially conservative mores of the Catholic Church and evangelical Protestant denominations hold significant sway in both public policy and prevailing attitudes surrounding LGBT rights.
-Recent reports suggest that signs of a visible, politically active LGBT community are often targets of a government crackdown, often with the support of religious leaders.
+The socially conservative mores of the Catholic Church and evangelical Protestant denominations hold significant sway in both public policy and prevailing attitudes surrounding LGBTQ rights.
+Recent reports suggest that signs of a visible, politically active LGBTQ community are often targets of a government crackdown, often with the support of religious leaders.

 In the summer of 2006, several gay clubs and bars in Santo Domingo were shut down as part of a program of police harassment.

 In 2012, members of the police department crashed the LGBT Pride Parade in Santo Domingo and arrested individuals at the parade on the ground that marchers were improperly using the Dominican Republic's flag.

-Due to the majority of residents having conservative views, including opposition to homosexuality, the major political parties in the Dominican Republic have not expressed much public support for LGBT rights legislation.
+Due to the majority of residents having conservative views, including opposition to homosexuality, the major political parties in the Dominican Republic have not expressed much public support for LGBTQ rights legislation.

-Former U.S. Ambassador Wally Brewster (2013-2017) was openly gay and active in supporting LGBT events in the Dominican Republic, regularly meeting LGBT rights groups and publicly appearing in the Dominican media and schools with his husband.
+Former U.S. Ambassador Wally Brewster (2013–2017) was openly gay and active in supporting LGBTQ events in the Dominican Republic, regularly meeting LGBTQ rights groups and publicly appearing in the Dominican media and schools with his husband.
 Brewster was often the target of insults from religious leaders and some politicians due to his sexual orientation.
 Evangelical groups started an unsuccessful petition asking the Government to expel him from the country, and called on Brewster to "go home and cook since he's married to a man."

-During an April 2017 LGBT conference held in Santo Domingo, Minister of Women's Affairs Janet Camilo, speaking on behalf of the Dominican Government, said that "everyone should be equal under the law and in society" and that the Government was "doing everything possible to build and fight for equality, for an inclusive society for everyone."
-The conference was attended by LGBT activists from across Latin America, including Rosmit Mantilla, member of the Venezuelan opposition Popular Will party.
+During an April 2017 LGBTQ conference held in Santo Domingo, Minister of Women's Affairs Janet Camilo, speaking on behalf of the Dominican Government, said that "everyone should be equal under the law and in society" and that the Government was "doing everything possible to build and fight for equality, for an inclusive society for everyone."
+The conference was attended by LGBTQ activists from across Latin America, including Rosmit Mantilla, member of the Venezuelan opposition Popular Will party.

 Non-governmental organizations

-Amigos Siempre Amigos (ASA; "Friends Always Friends") is a non-governmental organization (NGO) in the Dominican Republic that addresses health concerns among the LGBT community.
+Amigos Siempre Amigos (ASA; "Friends Always Friends") is a non-governmental organization (NGO) in the Dominican Republic that addresses health concerns among the LGBTQ community.

 Trans Siempre Amigas (TRANSSA, "Trans Always Friends") is another Dominican Republic-based organization that promotes respect, fairness, and tolerance of the transgender community.

-Diversidad Dominicana is an activist organization that supports LGBT rights.
+Diversidad Dominicana is an activist organization that supports LGBTQ rights.